 Tournament Skill Averages:

-Be Extremely Wary of the World Number 1
+Be Extremely Wary Of Backing The World Number 1

 Tempted to get on the World Number 1 at the US Open?
-OWGR No.1 Jason Day (at the time of writing) has already proven that he has the game to win any Major and although the 2016 US Open at Oakmont will be difficult, his overall game will be an excellent fit for Oakmont.
-However fact is a player going into the US Open as the World Number 1 ranked player has only won the title once in the last 12 attempts and that was Tiger Woods, who had won at Torrey Pines 6 times prior to his 2008 US Open victory.
+New OWGR No1 Justin Thomas (at the time of writing) undoubtedly has the perfect game for a long, inland links-like affair like Shinnecock Hills.
+One of the very longest from off the tee, his outstanding wind play, accurate wedge game and top-class short game always make him a favourite when conditions get technical like at the Honda Classic which he won earlier this year.
+However fact is a player going into the US Open as the World Number 1 ranked player has only won the title once in the last 13 attempts and that was Tiger Woods, who had won at Torrey Pines 6 times prior to his 2008 US Open victory:

 |US Open Winner||World Golf Rank|